• Features

 4. Conversion rate by channel

-Conversion rate is the percentage of visitors who become customers on each channel.
+Conversion rate is the percentage of visitors who convert into customers across each acquisition channel.

 • Formula: (Customers ÷ visitors) × 100

-• Benchmark: Two to three percent for cold traffic, five to eight percent for warm audiences
+• Benchmark: Two to three percent for cold traffic and five to eight percent for warm/owned audiences

-• Why it matters: This reveals which channels attract qualified buyers versus browsers, helping you invest more in high-converting sources
+• Why it matters: This metric reveals which channels attract ready-to-buy traffic versus casual browsers, allowing you to make wiser investment decisions

 5. Marketing efficiency ratio (MER)